SammyDods/13.14-Final-Project/README.md

 ### Currently refactoring the code, for a functional version please checkout the origonal commit.

-A shooter/strategy zombie game using the Pygame python module
+A shooter/strategy zombie game using the PyGame python module

 I adapted the sprite animation, movement, and bullets from http://programarcadegames.com/index.php This website was where I learned most of my pygame, and I could not have built this project without it.